 Sweet Home.., in a Sweet Southern State, United States

 John 1 talks about 'The Word becoming flesh and dwelling among men'... which was Jesus coming to the world in the skin of a baby.
 Jesus is still birthed again into this world and walks in human form, flesh,...
 He still chooses to live in skins.
 This time in mine, and yours too if you've asked Him to.
-That's the reason for my chosen description of, a skin that Jesus lives in.
-I am honored that He'd live again in my skin!
+That's the reason for my chosen description of a skin that Jesus lives in.
+I'm honored that He would live again in this skin He's wrapped me in!